Margaret Schindel is a jewelry artist and internationally-known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

 - The UltraLite doesn't offer the same temperature range or control of full-size kilns.

-The UltraLite kiln with the ceramic inserts for metal clay fires at approximately 1550°F, depending on the voltage in your area (110V-120V in the US), so it's not suitable for firing most base metal clays.
+The UltraLite Beehive Kiln with the ceramic inserts for metal clay fires at approximately 1550°F, depending on the voltage in your area (110V-120V in the US), so it's not suitable for firing most base metal clays.
 And for certain applications, you'll need optional accessories to permit temperature adjustments.
-For example, to use it for keum-boo (and it's perfect for that application), you'll need to buy the red brass covers, which will lower the temperature to approximately 775°F-835°F. If you want to fire pieces with cork clay armatures, or fire heat-sensitive stones embedded in PMC3 or Art Clay Silver, fuse glass or do silver granulation, you will need to purchase the optional temperature controller that allows you to control the temperature range based on percentages of the kiln's maximum temperature.
-As of this writing (January 2016), the temperature controller costs around $31, depending on where you buy it.
-An optional Flat Cover is available that can be used in place of the regular domed cover to raise the firing temperature by 100°F. It was designed to provide additional heat for firing large enamels and costs around $8.
+For example, to use it for keum-boo (and it's perfect for that application), you'll need to buy the red brass covers, which will lower the temperature to approximately 775°F-835°F. If you want to fire pieces with cork clay armatures, or fire heat-sensitive stones embedded in low-fire silver clay, fuse glass or do silver granulation, you will need to purchase the optional temperature controller that allows you to control the temperature range based on percentages of the kiln's maximum temperature.
+An optional Flat Cover is available that can be used in place of the regular domed cover to raise the firing temperature by 100°F. It was designed to provide additional heat for firing large enamels.